Parasomnia (album)

 Parasomnia is the sixteenth studio album by American progressive metal band Dream Theater, released on February 7, 2025.
-It is the band's first studio album to feature original drummer Mike Portnoy since Black Clouds & Silver Linings (2009), nearly sixteen years earlier; it is also the first album with Portnoy to not feature him as co-producer since Falling into Infinity (1997) as well as the first with him since Metropolis Pt.
-2: Scenes from a Memory (1999) not to feature a song from the Twelve-step Suite which was also completed on Black Clouds & Silver Linings.
+It is the band's first studio album to feature original drummer Mike Portnoy since Black Clouds & Silver Linings (2009), nearly sixteen years earlier; it is also the first album with Portnoy to not feature him as co-producer since Falling into Infinity (1997).